ACM40960/project-abhiucd/README.md

 except Exception as e:
     print('Model couldnot be loaded',e)
 ```
-There are two major steps which is done in oreder to detect and solve the equations from the worksheet.\
+There are two major steps which is done in order to detect and solve the equations from the worksheet.\
  **Workspace detection** is used to identify correctly the suitable space from the worsheet where equations are solved by a particular person.
 Output received from this section:\

  **Load a worksheet** for testing from the directory by changing the path in follwing code: